meng-shiun/weather-search/README.md

 # Weather Search

-A simple book list to learn Redux.
+A weather search app to learn Redux & React.

 Following the course "Modern React with Redux" by Stephen Grider.